indika8761/cache/README.md

 # cache
 Two level Cache API

-run the run.sh or run.bat file inside the cashe folder.
+Run run.sh or run.bat file inside the cashe folder.

 Write data in the cache using below commend